babashka/sci/doc/ai/0007-cljd-port.md

 ungated on all platforms). copy-ns and future are stubbed/absent on cljd.

 Next: non-record deftype arm, interop for :classes.
-Test sweep done: selector runs core, error, vars, namespaces, io, repl and impl tests on cljd (209 assertions). read-test is JVM-only (host readers), skipped.
-Remaining namespaces need punted features (multimethods, protocols, hierarchies, interop, deftype, threads).
+Test sweep done: selector runs core, error, vars, namespaces, io, repl, impl, multimethods, protocols and core-protocols tests on cljd (227 assertions). read-test is JVM-only (host readers), skipped.

+Multimethods and protocols work on cljd via a sci-owned SciMultiFn (multimethods.cljc): method table in an atom, exact-match dispatch plus :default, no hierarchies (like the host), so prefer-method stays unsupported.
+Built-in protocol multifns (-deref, -swap!, -reset!, sci-invoke) are SciMultiFns seeded at construction, Dart cannot add methods to host defmultis at runtime.
+Class dispatch values normalize through :class in multi-fn-add-method-impl, Object extension maps to :default.
+Dart core types are registered as dart.core.String etc with import aliases, bare int/double/bool compile to cast fns on cljd so the registry captures runtimeType Type objects instead.
+Reified has a cljd IFn mixin calling its method map directly, like cljs.
 Multimethods (and protocols, which build on them) are punted for now: defmulti/defprotocol throw "not yet supported" on cljd, tests gated with TODO:cljd markers.